Esmartdriver/pysqlite3/README.rst

 pysqlite3-standalone
 ====================

-This provides a standalone pysqlite3 including featureful sqlite3 library built according to http://charlesleifer.com/blog/compiling-sqlite-for-use-with-python-applications/ .
+This provides a standalone pysqlite3 including a featureful sqlite3 library built according to http://charlesleifer.com/blog/compiling-sqlite-for-use-with-python-applications/ .